Cassie Steele

-Early and personal life
+Early life

-Steele is of British descent on her father's side and Filipina descent on her mother's side.
+Steele was born Cassandra Rae Steele on December 2, 1989 in Toronto, Ontario, Canada and is of English descent on her father's side and Filipina descent on her mother's side.
+She has a younger sister, Alex Steele who acted along side her in Degrassi: The Next Generation.
 She began crafting her own songs to go with her poetry when she was in the first grade, she then began taking singing lessons.
 She attended London School of Dance in Scarborough, Ontario, and trained in ballet and jazz dance.
 She was also a gymnast for an unspecified amount of time.

-Steele married American actor Trent Garrett in 2018.

 Career

-2001-2010: Degrassi: The Next Generation and early work
+2001–2010: Degrassi: The Next Generation and early work

 In 2001, Steele first appeared in a Fib Finder commercial alongside Cristine Rotenberg.
 She later, that year, appeared on an episode of Relic Hunter as the ten-year-old version of Sydney Fox.

 Since she was eleven years old, Steele appeared as a regular cast member on Degrassi: The Next Generation playing the character of Manny Santos.
 She played the role for nine years, before exiting the show in 2010.
 She has also appeared in three Degrassi TV films: Degrassi Spring Break Movie, Degrassi Goes Hollywood and Degrassi Takes Manhattan.

 During the filming of Degrassi, Steele also starred in the Disney film Full Court Miracle as well as the MTV movie Super Sweet 16: The Movie and My Babysitter's a Vampire and had recurring roles in The Best Years and Instant Star.

 Steele has also embarked on a music career.
 Her debut album, How Much for Happy, was released in 2005, followed by two Canadian tours.
 Steele's follow-up album, Destructo Doll, was released on July 21, 2009.
 She appeared on Channel One News to promote the album for the music segment.